The modern mythology of the new year is steeped in broken promises.

 I don’t really do New Year’s.

 I’ve been rather a party snob since I first came to the swing scene and found myself utterly spoilt.
-The idea of queuing in the cold outside a venue, to be crushed by numbers of drunken revellers at a vanilla club, having to face the hordes at the bar for drinks and the ignoble act of waiting patiently for a turn in the loo has always seemed rather a slap in the face when I venture out to vanilla venues.
+The idea of queuing in the cold outside a venue on new year, to be crushed by numbers of drunken revellers at a vanilla club, having to face the hordes at the bar for drinks and the ignoble act of waiting patiently for a turn in the loo has always seemed rather a slap in the face when I venture out to vanilla venues.
 How much more so, therefore, do I dislike the prospect of New Year out on the town.
 The inflated prices, the endless wait for taxis, and above all the expectation that this, of all nights, is going to be the best night out I’ve had all year.
 Expectation of good things, without Machiavellian plotting to set them up, has always seemed to me to be a foolhardy notion.
 Good things don’t just happen to good people.
 You make them happen- for yourself and for those around you, or so I’ve certainly come to believe over the last decade.

 I started this decade with no inkling as to what it would hold- it had never even crossed my mind.
 If anything, I’d been expecting much of the same- maybe a slightly polished version of life, obtained by hard work and virtuous life choices.
 A very typical New-Year’s-resolution kind of mindset.
 I didn’t even know about the swing scene- it was a notion only, of something people did in the 70s, with a few ideas about who was involved and why; all of which turned out to be completely wrong.